 Walking is an easy way to integrate exercise into your life, and to improve your health.
 However, while evening walks are great, they don’t compare to morning walks.
-There is nothing quite like a brisk morning walk in nature, to recharge your spirits.
+There is nothing quite like a brisk morning walk in nature, to recharge your spirits, and to get you mentally ready for the day ahead.
 In addition, if you are looking to improve your fitness level, Preventions Fitness editor, Bari Lieberman, notes that “exercising in the morning may offer a simple way to accelerate results while boosting your mood and energy levels throughout the day”.
 She also notes that research from the Mollen Clinic found that “75% of morning exercisers stuck with their workout after a year”.

 - You’ll feel invigorated.
 An AM stroll gives you a natural energy boost.
 One study found that morning walkers were more likely to stay active all day long.
 Bonus: The extra activity didn’t increase their appetite.